sendyne/SFP10X_COM/README.md

 * the user needs to link against the CoreFoundation and IOKit frameworks (`-framework CoreFoundation -framework IOKit`),
 * the user needs to link against the libobjc library (`-lobjc`).

-In addition, as explained in the [FTDI Application Note AN_134](http://www.ftdichip.com/Support/Documents/AppNotes/AN_134_FTDI_Drivers_Installation_Guide_for_MAC_OSX.pdf) regarding the possible conflicts with Apple own FTDI driver, FTDI driver and the FTDI D2XX library, the user might need to manually unload kernel extensions for the SFP10X_COM library to work properly (see commands `kextstat` and `kextunload`).
+In addition, as explained in the [FTDI Application Note AN_134](http://www.ftdichip.com/Support/Documents/AppNotes/AN_134_FTDI_Drivers_Installation_Guide_for_MAC_OSX.pdf) regarding the possible conflicts with Apple's own FTDI driver, FTDI driver and the FTDI D2XX library, the user might need to manually unload kernel extensions for the SFP10X_COM library to work properly (see commands `kextstat` and `kextunload`).

 ## Example